Ida-Whit/Work-Day-Scheduler/README.md

 ## Work-Day-Scheduler

 ## Description
-This project is able to take user input
+This program is able to take user input and help with scheduling and organizing a persons day.

 ## Badges
 N/A

 ## Visuals
-Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
-Tools like ttygif can help, but check out Asciinema for a more sophisticated method.
+assets/HomePage.png

 ## Installation
 N/A